jennyc2004/statisticsprogramming/README.md

-# statisticsprogramming code from the following certificate
+# statisticsprogramming code for the certificate
 https://www.statistics.com/programming-for-data-science-python-experienced/